 Home schooling as an education option

-During lockdown, many parents have overseen their child’s learning at home.
-For some, this has been a pleasant surprise - a revelation even that home schooling can be tailored to an individual child’s needs, provide one-to-one support, and encourage self-directed learning.
+The pandemic has given many parents more insight into the way their children learn.
+For some, time out of the classroom was a pleasant surprise - a revelation even that home schooling can be tailored to an individual child’s needs, provide one-to-one support, and encourage self-directed learning.

 What is home schooling?